frederikhs/sandsmad_parser/README.md

 This is a golang package for accessing this weeks dishes at [sandsmad.dk](https://sandsmad.dk) in a structured format.

+### Use Cases
+- Slackbot alerting users about today's dish
+- Rating system based on dynamically updated content e.g. [eat-score.hrgn.dk](https://eat-score.hrgn.dk)
+- Freedom

+### Why
+Adding a programmatic access to semi-structured data helps 3rd parties develop integrations not possible before.
+This library exists for the sole purpose of it being able to exist.

 ### Example usage

 [examples/cli-print/main.go](examples/cli-print/main.go)